Experience a riverboat ride in Kurashiki Bikan Historical Quarter! From purchasing tickets to riding instructions and gourmet food

 Go under Nakabashi Bridge

-We passed under Nakabashi Bridge in front of the Kurashikikan Tourist Information Center, a popular photo spot.
-It was a rare experience, as we don't often have the chance to see under a bridge.
-On the underside of the bridge, the name of the person who built it is engraved.
+We passed under Nakabashi Bridge, which is in front of the Kurashikikan Tourist Information Center, a popular photo spot.
+It was a rare opportunity to see under a bridge, so it was a valuable experience.
+On the underside of the bridge, the name of the person who built it was engraved.
 As it is an important cultural property, it cannot be painted, so it is difficult to see unless you look closely.

 Kurashiki lattice and 400-year-old black pine

-As the riverboat heads west, you'll see a Kurashiki lattice building to the right of the boat.
-The lattices on the wooden windows are visible from the inside but not from the outside, and are a common sight in the Kurashiki Kurashiki Bikan Historical Quarter.
-There's also a 400-year-old black pine tree, which is said to be the oldest in the Kurashiki Bikan Historical Quarter .
+As the riverboat heads west, you'll see a Kurashiki lattice building on the right side of the boat.
+The lattices on the wooden windows are designed so that they can be seen from the inside but not from the outside, and this type of architecture is commonly seen in the Kurashiki Bikan Historical Quarter.
+There is also a 400-year-old black pine tree, said to be the oldest pine tree in the Kurashiki Bikan Historical Quarter .

 Yurinso

 Yurinso was built by Ohara Magosaburo, known as the founder of the Ohara Museum of Art , a symbol of Kurashiki Bikan Historical Quarter , out of concern for his sickly wife.
-After it became the property of the Ohara Museum of Art, it has served as a guest house and welcomed many distinguished guests, including Emperor Showa.
-The building is characterised by its distinctive green roof tiles, which were specially ordered from a roofer in Sakai, Senshu.
+After it became the property of the Ohara Museum of Art of Art, it has served as a guest house, welcoming many Showa guests, including Emperor Showa.
+The building is characterised by its distinctive green roofing tiles, which were specially ordered from a roofing craftsman in Sakai, Senshu.

-We turned back at Imabashi Bridge in front of the Ohara Museum of Art .
-Taking photos of this view from the top of Imabashi Bridge is a standard tourist activity in Kurashiki, but the view from the river was refreshingly different from usual.
+We turned back at Imabashi Bridge in front of the Ohara Museum of Art.
+Taking photos of this view from the top of Imabashi Bridge is a standard tourist activity in Kurashiki, but the view from the river was different and refreshing.
 Even the scenery reflected on the water's surface was picturesque.

-On the right you can see Oyama Hinomaru Securities.
-This is a long-established securities company that is famous for the stock price trends that are handwritten every day on a board in front of the entrance.
+On the right is Daisen Hinomaru Securities, a long-established securities company famous for the stock price trends that are handwritten every day on a board in front of the entrance.

 We passed under Nakabashi Bridge once more and returned to the boarding point.
-The boat ride was about 15 minutes long, and even on a hot day, it was comfortable thanks to the umbrella and because we were close to the water.
-This was my first time riding the Kurashiki River Boat, but I highly recommend it!
+The boat ride was about 15 minutes long, and even on a hot day, it was comfortable thanks to the umbrella and the fact that we were close to the water.
+This was my first time riding the Kurashiki River Boat, and I highly recommend it!

-Address: 1-4-8 Chuo, Kurashiki City City, Okayama Prefecture ( Kurashikikan Tourist Information Center)
+Address: 1-4-8 Chuo , Kurashiki City, Okayama Prefecture ( Kurashikikan Tourist Information Center)

 TEL: 086-422-0542